gaia-platform/GaiaPlatform/production/catalog/README.md

 # Gaia Catalog

 This directory contains implementation of [catalog public interfaces](../inc/public/catalog/gaia_catalog.hpp).

+## API Usage
-Including `gaia_catalog.hpp` and linking `gaia_catalog` is the standard way to use the catalog library.
+Including headers in the following directories, and linking `gaia_catalog` is the most common way to use the catalog library.
+We recommend use direct access APIs to navigate and retrieve catalog records.

-The implementation here may change without any notification.
-If you are using the headers defined here directly, make sure you know what you are doing.
+- `{$GAIA_INC}/public/catalog`
+- `{$GAIA_INC}/internal/catalog`

+Linking any sub-components of catalog below are also allowed, and may even be necessary in certain scenarios.
+Use it at your own discretion as the implementation may change more frequently.

 ## Components